sandwizard/traveling-salesman-console-ver/README.md

 # traveling-salesman-console-ver
-an algorith to solve traveling salesman for a completegraph a different approch. note >would be helpful if someone could check the time complexity.
+an fast  algorith to solve traveling salesman clost to optimal solution.

 # How it works